strategineer/personal-website/content/cocktails/dark_and_stormy/index.md

   - rum
 weight: 1
 inspired_by: The Joy of Mixology by Gary Reagan (p.
 204)
-blurb: Dark rum combined with stormy (?) ginger beer.
+summary: Dark rum combined with stormy (?) ginger beer.
 A storm of flavors...
 In your mouth.
 ingredients:
   - 2 oz Havana Club 7 Years rum
   - 3 oz Fever Tree ginger beer